shrreeeyyyyaaaaa/Python-_from_datascience/README.md

 Because it’s so flexible, Python is used for almost everything—building websites, analyzing data, automating tasks, creating AI, and much more! 🚀

-## why datascience in python  ? why not any other programming lanugage ?
+## Why datascience in python  ? why not any other programming lanugage ?

 Python is the go-to language for data science, and for good reason!
 Here’s why so many data scientists choose Python over other programming languages: